 Ms. Hien Minh Vuong has a long-time passion for building sustainable communities.
 As a financial analyst in Washington DC, Hien specialized in project financing in developing countries such as woman health clinic and dairy farms.
 As an architect in California, she worked with the top sustainable architecture and engineering firms to design school, universities, and community centers.
 With a unique background in both project finance and sustainable design, she came back to Vietnam in late 2019 to explore sustainable housing development for the Vietnamese middle class.
 Currently, she is leading the efforts at the Vietnam-based real estate developer EZLand to ensure their development projects more environmentally friendly, their apartments healthier for its occupants, and the company’s operation better compliant with ESG (environment-social-governance) benchmarks.
 As a Co-chair of the ESG committee of Amcham, she is looking forward to facilitating the conversation and implementation of ESG measures among the business community here in Vietnam.

 Mark Watson has over 35 years’ experience as an EHS professional spanning consulting, contracting, industry and government, across Australia and the Asia Pacific region.
 He has a career background in oil & gas, and strong sector experience in power and infrastructure.
 Mark has successfully led some of the largest and most complex Environmental Impact Assessments in the region.
 He joined ERM in 2011 and ERM Vietnam in 2018, where he has supported numerous power project developers and operators to secure international finance, by demonstrating their ability to manage their environmental and social issues.
 Mark is passionate about sustainable development and sees this as both a key challenge and a key success factor for the power sector in Vietnam.

-The Committee meeting is organised monthly and open for members only.
+The Committee meeting is organised monthly, on the second Thursday of each month and open for members only.